Anderson localization of a Rydberg electron: Introduction

-Hydrogen's properties are shared by the highly excited \textit{Rydberg states} of more complicated atomic species since the influence of the multielectron core essentially vanishes for these exaggerated states characterized by large $\nu$ values, almost millisecond lifetimes, and nearly micron-scale orbits \cite{seatonQuantum1983,gallagherRydberg2005}.
-Localized perturbations to the Rydberg atom, caused by the scattering of its electron off of one or more ground state atoms -- denoted scatterers in the following -- can be described via an effective interaction encapsulated by Fermi's zero-range contact pseudopotential \cite{fermiSopra2008}.
-By mixing the degenerate states within each $\nu$ manifold, the otherwise weak interaction of the scatterers can have a surprisingly strong effect \cite{greeneCreation2000,shafferUltracold2018a}.
-Recently, nearly arbitrarily shaped optical tweezer arrays have become available \cite{bernienProbing2017,browaeysManybody2020,bluvsteinControlling2021a}.
-These allow for the possibility of perturbing a Rydberg atom with a predetermined configuration of point-like impurities \cite{hunterRydberg2020a}.
+{Hydrogen's properties are shared by the highly excited \textit{Rydberg states} of other atomic species, since the influence of the multielectron core essentially vanishes for these exaggerated states characterized by large $\nu$ values, almost millisecond lifetimes, and micron-scale orbits \cite{seatonQuantum1983,gallagherRydberg2005}.
+Localized perturbations to a Rydberg atom, caused by the scattering of its electron off of one or more ground state atoms -- denoted scatterers in the following -- mix the degenerate states within each $\nu$ manifold, giving the otherwise weak interaction of the scatterers a surprisingly strong effect \cite{greeneCreation2000,shafferUltracold2018a}.
+Recently, optical tweezer arrays have become available which can hold ground state atoms in nearly arbitrary arrangements \cite{bernienProbing2017,browaeysManybody2020,bluvsteinControlling2021a}.
+This allows for the possibility to create a \textit{Rydberg composite} by perturbing a Rydberg atom with a predetermined configuration of point-like impurities \cite{hunterRydberg2020a}. }

-Figure \ref{fig:intro}a illustrates the modified level structure resulting from the immersion of $M$ scatterers within the Rydberg wave function.
-Many states in each $\nu$ manifold are not perturbed, but a subspace of dimension $M$ splits away and possesses a density of states which depends non-trivially on the scatterer arrangement \cite{hunterRydberg2020a}.
+Fig.~\ref{fig:intro}(a) illustrates the level structure of such a Rydberg composite, formed after the immersion of $M$ scatterers within the Rydberg wave function.
+Many states in each $\nu$ manifold are not affected, but a subspace of dimension $M$ splits away and possesses a density of states which depends non-trivially on the scatterer arrangement \cite{hunterRydberg2020a}.
 The spectrum of this perturbed subspace coincides identically with that of a tight-binding Hamiltonian \cite{eilesRing2020}

-where $\{\ket{q}\}$ is a basis of wave functions localized on individual scatterers (sites).
-The on-site potentials $E_q$ and hopping amplitudes $V_{qq'}$ arise from the Rydberg electron's motion in the confluence of infinite-ranged Coulomb and zero-ranged electron-scatterer potentials.
-Equation~\ref{eq:tightbindinghamiltonian} creates an unexpected conceptual link between a Rydberg atom interacting with many ground state atoms and the dynamics of a particle hopping through a lattice.
-Not only are the spectra identical, but the eigenstates in both representations share many important features, as illustrated in Fig.~\ref{fig:intro}.
+where $\{\ket{q}\}$ is a basis of states localized on individual sites.
+The on-site potentials $E_q$ and hopping amplitudes $V_{qq'}$ arise from the Rydberg electron's motion in the confluence of the infinite-ranged Coulomb and zero-ranged electron-scatterer potentials.
+Eq.~\ref{eq:tightbindinghamiltonian} creates an unexpected conceptual link between a Rydberg atom interacting with many ground state atoms and the dynamics of a particle hopping through a lattice.